 - Officials' Bonds

 - Horizontal Condominium Plats

 Supplies copies of any recorded instrument and certifies, upon request, to those recorded.

-Note: If you plan to transfer property, you should always consider contacting an attorney or other licensed real estate professional.
+Note: If you plan to transfer property, you should always consider contacting an attorney, title company, or other licensed real estate professional.
 If you choose to prepare legal documents on your own, then you have a number of options for tracking down blank forms.
 Most office supply stores carry them, as do most public libraries.
 Forms are also now available on the internet at various web sites.
 Fees may be associated with obtaining the forms online or from a store.